 DreamCompute instances are created with a specified SSH key which is used for gaining initial access.
 This guide covers some basic steps to attempt to retrieve the data, and gain access again if desired.

 IP addresses will change

 To get back into an instance requires re-creating it.
 The new instance receives new IPv4 and IPv6 addresses.

 Know your instance type

-One can generally find out if an instance is ephemeral, or volume booted by looking at the dashboard in the Instances menu, and seeing if the name of an operating system is listed in the “Image Name” column.
+One can generally find out if an instance uses an ephemeral or volume boot disk by looking at the 'Instances' page of the dashboard and seeing if the name of a custom image or an operating system is listed in the 'Image Name' column.
 If one is listed, the instance is ephemeral.
-If one isn’t, it is volume booted.
+If one isn't, it uses a volume boot disk.

 Regain access to ephemeral instance

-- Navigate to the DreamCompute dashboard Instances menu.
+- Navigate to the Instances page of the DreamCompute dashboard.

-- If all looks correct and access has been restored, the original instance can now be deleted.
+- If everything looks correct and access has been restored, the original instance can now be deleted.